taranjeet/awesome-gpts/README.md

 - [Brand Logo Designer by DoMore.ai](https://chat.openai.com/g/g-eSTMWEuBk-brand-logo-designer-by-domore-ai): Use this custom GPT to create a horizontal logo with an icon symbolizing your business and your brand name alongside, set on a transparent background by [@TS5002](https://github.com/TS5002)
 - [Logo Design Wizard](https://chat.openai.com/g/g-OfG13AhZC-logo-design-wizard): Expert in custom logo design and brand identity.
 For Shopify stores, blogs, startups, applications, etc. by [S.J](https://github.com/noname2312)
 - [Photo Multiverse](https://chat.openai.com/g/g-ZctQCI6MG-photo-multiverse): Upload your selfie, headshot photo or object and teleport to a new destination background	by [SableVista](https://github.com/SableVista)
+- [img2img](https://chat.openai.com/g/g-SIE5101qP-img2img): Upload an image, and it will be re-created with Dalle 3: works with photos, logos, textures, illustrations, and a more — very detail-orientated GPT.

 ## Education